1848 E Stop 13 Road, Indianapolis IN 46227

 480 South Tibbs Avenue, Indianapolis

 Indy’s only remaining drive-in movie, Tibbs opens in March and remains open until early fall.
 The four screens each show a double feature each night.
-A small playground and a bounce house keep young ones busy while they wait for dusk, but this theater is best for kids old enough to stay up late!
+A small playground keep young ones busy while they wait for dusk, but this theater is best for kids old enough to stay up late!
 Pack a picnic, blankets, and get ready to settle in!

 650 W. Washington St. Indianapolis

 The State Museum IMAX is a great option for families who are interested in documentary style IMAX films that often aren’t shown in the usual theaters.
 Science lovers will be amazed at the ‘Extreme Weather’ and ‘Humpback Whales’ movies and the like, which are also great for young children who might not usually sit through an entire film.
 The State Museum also shows block busters like Lego Batman and StarWars.